Conor McGregor rape accuser telling ‘web of lies’, court hears

 The High Court previously heard that she told her ex-partner in the aftermath of the alleged incident that she cannot say who assaulted her as “he told me he’d kill me”.

-Ms Hand, a former hair colourist from Drimnagh in Dublin, refused to tell her former partner who attacked her, telling him she was raped and choked three times.
+Ms Hand, a former hair colourist from Drimnagh in Dublin, refused to reveal the identity of her alleged attacker to her former partner, telling him she was raped and choked three times.

 On her fourth day of giving evidence at Dublin’s High Court, Ms Hand was cross-examined by Remy Farrell SC, defence barrister for Mr McGregor.